probonopd/TSC/INSTALL.md

 TSC uses [CMake][1] as the build system, so the first thing you have to ensure is that you have CMake installed.

-TSC currently supports the Linux and Windows platforms officially.
-To be more exact, it is tested against Arch Linux and Windows 7.
-The current Ubuntu LTS should also work. **Windows XP is unsupported**.
+TSC supports the Linux and Windows platforms officially.
+On Windows, testing is done on Windows 7.
+**Windows XP is unsupported**.

+Current development version works on Gentoo and Ubuntu 16.10 based distros.
+Older Ubuntu versions have tool old CEGUI, we are trying to get required patches included to them.
+Windows crosscompile is currently is broken.
+We are working towards new release with critical bugs fixed.

 TSC can be installed either from Git, meaning that you clone the repository, or from a release tarball, where for the purpose of this